 “I’ve got a soft spot for Justice Ginsburg,” Obama told an audience at the White House in 2011.

 When Justice John Paul Stevens retired in 2010, Ginsburg took on a new role on the court.
 She became the most senior member of the court’s liberal wing.
 That means in some of those controversial 5-4 cases, she gets to choose who writes the dissent.

-The dissent so inspired musician Jonathan Mann that he set her words to music and posted a video on YouTube.
-At last count it had 229,684 views.
+The dissent so inspired musician Jonathan Mann that he set her words to music and posted a video on YouTube, which to date has more than 250,000 views.